BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 # Motivation

-The current convention defines one BTC as 100,000,000 of the smallest indivisible units.
+The current convention defines one Bitcoin as 100,000,000 of the smallest indivisible units.
 This representation requires dealing with eight decimal places, which can be confusing and foster the misconception that bitcoin is inherently decimal-based.
 In reality, Bitcoin’s ledger represents values as integers of a smallest unit, and the decimal point is merely a human-imposed abstraction.

 By redefining the smallest unit as "one bitcoin," this BIP aligns user perception with the protocol’s true nature.
 It reduces cognitive overhead, ensures users understand Bitcoin as counting discrete units, and ultimately improves educational clarity and user experience.